-The mean BMI at time of revision was 27.4 kg/m2 remaining unchanged since 2016 and was similar to primary THA (26.9 kg/m2).
+The mean BMI at time of revision was 27.4 kg/m2 remaining unchanged since 2016 and was similar to primary THA (26.9 kg/m^2) .

-While information on the type of revision has been available since the start of the registry in 2012, the current listing of the reasons for revisions and the
+While information on the type of revision has been available since the start of the registry in 2012, the current listing of the reasons for revisions and the information on approach have only been recorded since 2015.

-Reason for revision of primary total hip arthroplasty Multiple reasons are possible per patient.
-The reasons for revisions categories as listed below are only available from 2015 onwards. information on approach have only been recorded since 2015.
 Aseptic loosening of the femoral component was the most common reason for revision, followed by aseptic loosening of the acetabular component, infection, periprosthetic fracture, and dislocation (Table 4.12).
 Compared to the previous report, infection has increased from 18.0% to 19.1%.
 Detailed information about the type of revision is presented in Table 4.13 to 4.15 and Figure 4.3.
 Revision of femoral and acetabular components was

-Type of revision of total hip arthroplasty 2013-2018
+Reason for revision of primary total hip arthroplasty